uberswe/twitchbot/README.md

 Check the Issues page to see what kind of known bugs exist.
 If you try this and find a bug consider opening an issue.

 Contributions are welcome!

+After I started this I noticed that [StreamLabs Chatbot](https://streamlabs.com/chatbot) is a program you can run if you want to have a chatbot with a custom name.
+This project is similar except you could more easily run this project on a server 24/7 and offer the custom bot name to other people.